DataDog/documentation/content/guides/process.md

 ### Introduction

-The new Datadog Process Monitor allows for real time process-level visibility.
+The new Datadog Process Monitor allows for real-time process-level visibility.
 After configuring the Agent, information from a host’s /proc file system will be streamed into Datadog and presented in a table at [https://app.datadoghq.com/process](https://app.datadoghq.com/process).

-The table can be searched and filtered and processes can be aggregated on tags associated with the hosts that they are running on.
+The table can be searched and filtered, and processes can be aggregated on tags associated with the hosts that they are running on.

 Each row in the table can be expanded for more contextual information about an individual process.